ms609/Concentration/README.md

 distinction is whether an e-mail needs action from me, or not.
 When I log on to my e-mails, I first triage every message in my inbox.
 If it doesn't require action, I archive it immediately -- I can always search for it later if it contains important information.
+If I can reply within a minite, I will.
-If I can't, or choose not to, act on the message immediately, I decide when I will next need to take action -- perhaps to chase up a response, or to forward information that I don't yet have -- and use the 'snooze' function (implemented in Gmail and Outlook) to remove the message from my inbox until the appointed time.
-This done, I can act on any remaining e-mails, leaving an empty inbox.
+But if I can't, or choose not to, act on the message immediately, I decide when I will need to take the next action -- perhaps to chase up a response, or to forward information that I don't yet have -- and use the 'snooze' function (implemented in Gmail and Outlook) to remove the message from my inbox until the appointed time.
+This done, I can thoughtfully respond to those e-mails that I've selected for the present moment until my inbox is empty.
 Any I really can't stomach get snoozed until later.
-This way, when I log off, I no longer have that nagging feeling that my e-mails require further attention.
+This way, when I log off, I am no longer generating internal guilt about having left tasks undone in my inbox.

 ## Deep work